-C. Distribution of assets and liabilities:

-The directors will establish common assets accounts for each sub-fund in the following way:
+VI.
+A pool of assets will be established for each sub-fund in the following manner:

-- a) If two or more share classes relate to a given sub-fund, the assets allocated to these classes will be invested commonly in accordance with the specific investment policy of the respective sub-fund. - b) the proceeds from the issue of the shares in each sub-fund will be allocated in the books of the SICAV to the assets account established for this class or sub-fund given that if one of more classes of shares are issued for a sub-fund, the corresponding amount will increase the proportion of net assets of this sub-fund attributable to the class to be issued. - c) the assets derived from other assets shall, in the accounts of the SICAV, be allocated to the same assets account as the assets from which they are derived.
-In case of asset appreciation or depreciation, the increase or decrease in the value of that asset shall be attributable to the asset account of the sub-fund to which this asset is allocated.

-- d) all liabilities of the SICAV which may be attributed to a specific sub-fund shall be attributed to the assets account of that sub-fund. - e) the assets, liabilities, charges and expenses which may not be attributed to a specific sub-fund will be allocated to the various sub-funds in equal parts, or in so far as the amounts concerned justify it, on a prorata basis of their respective net assets.
+- (a) the proceeds from the issue of shares in a sub-fund will be allocated in the SICAV's accounts to the pool of assets set up for that sub-fund, and assets, liabilities, income and expenses relating to that sub-fund will be allocated to that sub-fund's pool of assets, - (b) the assets derived from other assets will be allocated in the accounts of the SICAV to the same pool of assets as the assets from which they are derived.
+Whenever an asset is revalued, any increase or reduction in its value will be attributed to the pool of assets of the sub-fund to which the asset belongs, - (c) all of the liabilities of the SICAV which may be allocated to a given sub-fund will be allocated to the pool of assets of that sub-fund, - (d) the assets, liabilities, charges and expenses which cannot be allocated to a specific sub-fund will be allocated to the various sub-funds in equal parts, or insofar as the amounts concerned justify it, proportionate to their respective net assets,

-Following distributions made to the holders of the shares of one class, the net asset value of that class will be reduced by the amount of such distributions.
+Following any payment of dividends to the shareholders of a sub-fund, the net value of that sub-fund will be reduced by the amount of the dividends.